isebaey/Random-Code-Generator/README.md

 ## Features

 - Generate random quotes with the click of a button
-- Share quotes on Twitter
+- Share quotes on Twitter (Inprogress)
 - Smooth transitions and animations

 ## Usage